Kirby: Planet Robobot

-Kirby: Planet Robobot is a 2016 platform game developed by HAL Laboratory and published by Nintendo for the Nintendo 3DS.
-It is the eleventh mainline installment in the Kirby series and the spiritual sequel to Triple Deluxe.
+Kirby: Planet Robobot is a 2016 action-platform game developed by HAL Laboratory and published by Nintendo for the Nintendo 3DS.
+It is the eleventh mainline installment in the Kirby series and the spiritual successor to Triple Deluxe.
 The story follows Kirby as he defends Planet Popstar from an alien corporation known as the Haltmann Works Company that wishes to mechanize the planet so that they can plunder its natural resources.
 New to the series in this game is Kirby's ability to utilize a mecha suit known as the Robobot Armor to solve puzzles and fight enemies.